 What specific challenges do companies face managing AI applications with critical infrastructure right now?

 There are four major challenges.
 The first one concerns the growing complexity of AI systems.
-So, as AI evolves, their complexity also evolves and they diffuse to as many business cases as possible, especially with the rise of the Gen AI.
-So, in order to manage this complexity, you know, advanced tools, advanced procedures, and processes are required.
-So that's the first thing.
+As AI evolves, its complexity grows, and it becomes applicable to as many business cases as possible, particularly with the rise of Gen AI.
+To manage this complexity, advanced tools, advanced procedures, and processes are required.
+That's the first thing.

 Download image